lumalabs/lumaapi-python/docs/source/index.rst

     slug = client.submit(video_path, title)
     print(client.status(slug))

+Again, you may obtain an API key from the `Luma API dashboard <https://captures.lumalabs.ai/dashboard>`_.
 Any of the functions in LumaClient may be used directly in the CLI e.g.

 .. code-block:: shell